barbalex/ae-electron/readme.md

 #### Tried solution

-Remove what `npm ls graphql` surfaced as using graphql:
+Remove dependencies that `npm ls graphql` surfaced as using graphql:

 - graphiql (necessary?)
 - postgraphile (necessary?)

-Then got extraneous message :-(
+Then got `extraneous` message :-(

 This may not be necessary, as the following seems to work: